kopia/kopia/site/content/docs/Getting started/_index.md

 ## Kopia UI

 If you prefer a graphical user interface,
-Kopia comes with a user-friendly desktop app for Windows, macOS, and Linux called `KopiaUI`which runs in the background and allows you to create snapshots, define policies and restore files quickly.
+Kopia comes with a user-friendly desktop app for Windows, macOS, and Linux called `KopiaUI`, which runs in the background and allows you to create snapshots, define policies and restore files quickly.
 More advanced features require the use of the CLI tool.

 The Kopia UI is new and experimental.
 See the tutorial on Youtube: